 Mr. Minarro has been employed with Transplace for 10 years and is currently the SVP of Customs in Mexico.
 He brings more than 20 years of experience managing customs operations for companies at the Mexico and U.S border.
 He specializes in Mexican customs brokerage, U.S. customs brokerage, managing multi-modal customs operations, warehousing, transportation, and supply chain management for global logistics companies between Mexico and the U.S. Mr. Minarro received his bachelor's degree in industrial engineering and an MBA from the University of Texas at El Paso.

-Prior to joining DAT, Mark worked at Ozburn-Hessey Logistics, Hub Group Distribution, and DSC Logistics.
-His primary focus has been on truckload and LTL pricing and negotiation with additional experience in quoting rail intermodal, ocean and air freight shipments.
-He has also worked consulting assignments and for brokerage and trucking companies in a variety of operational roles.
+Prior to joining DAT Solutions, Montague worked in third-party logistics at Ozburn-Hessey Logistics, Hub Group Distribution, and DSC Logistics.
+His primary focus has been on truckload and less-than-truckload pricing and negotiation, with additional experience in quoting rail intermodal, ocean, and air freight shipments.
+He has also worked on consulting assignments and for brokerage and trucking companies in a variety of operational roles.

-Mark 's educational background includes an MBA in transportation from Indiana University and a BS in mathematics from Viterbo University.
+Montague's educational background includes an MBA in transportation from Indiana University and a BS in mathematics from Viterbo University, La Crosse, Wisconsin.

 Michael P. Murphy, Chief Development Officer of CenterPoint Properties, oversees all conventional and complex development activity and opportunities.
 Mr. Murphy has spent more than 30 years in Chicago industrial real estate, having developed more than 35 million square feet of industrial and distribution space for some of the world's most recognizable shippers, BCOs and retailers to enhance supply chain efficiency throughout the nation.
 Mr. Murphy is responsible for leading the development of more than 6,500 acres, taking much of the land from superfund and nearly obsolete brownfield sites, to state-of-the-art intermodal campuses from coast to coast.
 He is a member of the Association of Industrial Real Estate Brokers (AIRE) and an associate member of the Society of Industrial and Office Realtors (SIOR).
 Mr. Murphy received a Bachelor's degree in Economics from Boston College and an MBA from Northwestern University's Kellogg School of Business.